Note that articles marked with this symbol require the free Adobe Reader plugin

 Defense attorney Cristina Arguedas says federal prosecutors have an obligation to ensure that leaks don’t ruin the reputations of people under investigation.

 ACHG has developed a reputation for defending professional athletes.
 But don’t ask for names.

 Cris Arguedas plays prosecutor in a mock trial educational seminar sponsored by the Bar Association of San Francisco.

 Charges Dropped Against Stanford Doctor

 In a development straight out of a “Perry Mason” episode, the ACHG team gets the star prosecution witness to admit on the stand that he forged a key document.
 The result: Prosecutors drop elder abuse and embezzlement charges against a Stanford doctor accused of killing her senile grandmother.

 Enron Trader Pleads Guilty to Conspiracy

 New York Times, October 18, 2002

-In a deal negotiated by the ACH team, senior energy trader Timothy Belden becomes the first executive to admit conspiring to manipulate power prices to take advantage of California’s energy crisis.
+In a deal negotiated by the ACHG team, senior energy trader Timothy Belden becomes the first executive to admit conspiring to manipulate power prices to take advantage of California’s energy crisis.
 As part of his plea, he agrees to cooperate with prosecutors.